Aligning Content Marketing and Sales Strategies for Greater Success

 Content marketing professionals have a similar goal.
 Their goal is to increase the audience size by putting out content that is valuable.
 This content should enhance the lives of users and readers.
 It might be educational, demonstrating how to complete a task or use a new kind of product.
 Or, it might be entertaining, putting a smile on readers’ faces and helping them associate your brand with positive feelings.
 Ultimately, content marketing campaigns won’t be successful unless they add value.

 When both sales and marketing teams realize how similar their goals are, it may be easier to work together.
-If content can add value, turn a user into a lead and into a sale, then it has added value every step of the way along the sales funnel.
+If content can add value, turn a user into a lead and into a sale, then it has added value every step of the way along the sales funnel copy you may have.

 Recruiting Sales to Help With Buyer Personas